ZeroGDesign/UserMods/Mercury_One/djsplice/SCS/README.md

 ![Much SCS](./img/SCS.png)

+## Release History
+7/11/22 - Updated fan bracket and shroud to cover more of the fans output.
+Increase overall fan bracket thickness improving mounting stability.
+Thanks to dansxmods#0246 (ZeroG Discord Server) for the suggestion!
+5/26/22 - Initial Release

 ## What's SCS?
 This is a system that's meant to cool top layer 3D printed extrusions quickly, helping you up the brrrr with better quality prints.